How I Identify

 I own and recognize that I embody privileges and social truths that exist in our fractured, unequal world.
 I own and recognize my privilege as a white body of European descent in this world that historically prioritizes the lives of those with lighter skin tones.
 I own and recognize the socioemotional luxury that comes with being born into a body that I identify with.
 I own and recognize the psychological ease that comes with having socioeconomic safety nets.
 I own and recognize the political freedoms I’m privileged with as an American.

 I welcome and invite voices forward to balance mine, to fill in gaps, to create more wholeness, and to build a multidimensional resonance.
-My request is that any voices do so in a way that is respectful, self-aware and with a vision towards interdependence.
+My request is that any voices do so in a way that is respectful, self-aware, and with a vision of interdependence.

 I commit and recommit my life to breaking abusive patterns, ending oppressive cycles, and liberating the God-given potential of our interconnected world.
 I welcome this as messy, humble work.